alexmilowski/data-science/activities/emr-cluster/README.md

 ### Running Steps via AWS CLI ###

 The AWS CLI command `aws emr add-steps` is used to add steps to your cluster.
-The cluster idenifier is necessary and you can find this in the cluster details.
+The cluster identifier is necessary and you can find this in the cluster details.

 The step is described by a set of metadata: